Certora/Documentation/docs/prover/checking/sanity.md

       Given a rule with an `assert p || q` we perform two checks:

       1. Disjunction always true: `assert(p)`
-          If this passes then the assertion is a tautology since the first expression is always true.
+          If this passes then the assertion is a tautology since the first expression of the disjunction is always true.

             ```cvl
               rule sanityDisjunction1{